Ovundiano/Adapted-Mind/README.md

   ### JS
  - No errors or warnings were found when passing through the official [JSHint](https://jshint.com/) validator except that SpeechSynthesisUtterance and speechSynthesis are undefined.

+ - NOTE: SpeechSynthesisUtterance and speechSynthesis are undefined but are working effectively in the website.

   ![JSHint Validator Testing](documentation/js-validator-testing.png)

   ### LightHouse Report